DevoInc/python-utils/docs/faker.md

   --dont_remove_microseconds   (batch mode) By default the microseconds are
-                               removed from the generated dates by doing date[:-3] this flags prevents it --help                       Show this message and exit.
+                               removed from the generated dates by doing date[:-3] this flags prevents it --verbose                    Verbose mode shows the events created in the console when sending dta into Devo.
+  --help                       Show this message and exit.
 ```